-Of late, there has been much progress in network "convergence", whereby Layer 2 traffic, Internet traffic and IP VPN traffic can be carried over a single, consolidated network infrastructure based on IP/MPLS tunnels; this is made possible by techniques such as those described in [RFC4448] (Martini, L., Rosen, E., El-Aawar, N., and G. Heron, "Encapsulation Methods for Transport of Ethernet over MPLS Networks," April 2006.), [RFC4618] (Martini, L., Rosen, E., Heron, G., and A. Malis, "Encapsulation Methods for Transport of PPP/High-Level Data Link Control (HDLC) over MPLS Networks, " September 2006.), [RFC4619] (Martini, L., Kawa, C., and A. Malis, "Encapsulation Methods for Transport of Frame Relay over Multiprotocol Label Switching (MPLS) Networks, "September 2006.), and [RFC4717] (Martini, L., Jayakumar, J., Bocci, M., El-Aawar, N., Brayley, J., and G. Koleyni, "Encapsulation Methods for Transport of Asynchronous Transfer Mode (ATM) over MPLS Networks," December 2006.) for Layer 2 traffic, and [RFC4364] (Rosen, E. and Y. Rekhter, "BGP/MPLS IP Virtual Private Networks (VPNs)," February 2006.) for IP VPN traffic.
+Of late, there has been much progress in network "convergence", whereby Layer 2 traffic, Internet traffic and IP VPN traffic can be carried over a single, consolidated network infrastructure based on IP/MPLS tunnels; this is made possible by techniques such as those described in [RFC4448], [RFC4618], [RFC4619], and [RFC4717] for Layer 2 traffic, and [RFC4364] for IP VPN traffic.
 This development goes a long way toward addressing the problem of network profileration.
-This document goes one step further and shows how a Service Provider can offer Layer 2 VPNs using protocol and provisioning methodologies similar to that used for VPLS ([RFC4761] (Kompella, K. and Y. Rekhter, "Virtual Private LAN Service (VPLS) Using BGP for Auto-Discovery and Signaling," January 2007.)) and IP VPNs ([RFC4364] (Rosen, E. and Y. Rekhter, "BGP/ MPLS IP Virtual Private Networks (VPNs), "February 2006.), thereby achieving a significant degree of operational convergence as well.
+This document goes one step further and shows how a Service Provider can offer Layer 2 VPNs using protocol and provisioning methodologies similar to that used for VPLS ([RFC4761]) and IP VPNs ([RFC4364]), thereby achieving a significant degree of operational convergence as well.
 In particular, all of these methodologies include the notion of a VPN identifier that serves to unify components of a given VPN, and the concept of auto-discovery, which simplifies the provisioning of dense VPN topologies (for example, a full mesh).
 In addition, similar techniques are used in all of the above-mentioned VPN technologies to offer inter-AS and inter-provider VPNs (i.e., VPNs whose sites are connected to multiple Autonomous Systems (ASs) or service providers).

-Technically, the approach proposed here uses the concepts and solution and described in [RFC4761] (Kompella, K. and Y. Rekhter, "Virtual Private LAN Service (VPLS) Using BGP for Auto-Discovery and Signaling," January 2007.), which describes VPLS, a particular form of a Layer 2 VPN.
-That document in turn borrowed much from [RFC4364] (Rosen, E. and Y. Rekhter, "BGP/MPLS IP Virtual Private Networks (VPNs)," February 2006.).
-This includes the use of BGP for auto-discovery and "demultiplexor" (see below) exchange, and the concepts of Route Distinguishers to make VPN advertisements unique, and Route Targets to control VPN topology.
+Technically, the approach proposed here uses the concepts and solution and described in [RFC4761], which describes a method for VPLS, a particular form of a Layer 2 VPN.
+That document in turn borrowed much from [RFC4364].
+This includes the use of BGP for autodiscovery and "demultiplexor" (see below) exchange, and the concepts of Route Distinguishers to make VPN advertisements unique, and Route Targets to control VPN topology.
 In addition, all three documents share the idea that routers not directly connected to VPN customers should carry no VPN state, restricting the provisioning of individual connections to just the edge devices.
 This is achieved by using tunnels to carry the data, with a demultiplexor that identifies individual VPN circuits.
 These tunnels could be based on MPLS, GRE, or any other tunnel technology that offers a demultiplexing field; the signaling of these tunnels is outside the scope of this document.
 The specific approach taken here is to use an MPLS label as the demultiplexor.

 Layer 2 VPNs typically require that all sites in the VPN connect to the SP with the same Layer 2 encapsulation.
 To ease this restriction, this document proposes a limited form of Layer 2 interworking, by restricting the Layer 3 protocol to IP only (see Section 5).

-It may be instructive to compare the approach in [RFC4447] (Martini, L., Rosen, E., El-Aawar, N., Smith, T., and G. Heron, "Pseudowire Setup and Maintenance Using the Label Distribution Protocol (LDP)," April 2006.) with the one described here, keeping in mind that the solution described therein does not include auto-discovery.
+It may be instructive to compare the approach in [RFC4447] and [RFC6074] (these are the IETF-approved technologies for the functions described in this document, albeit using two separate protocols) with the one described here.
+Devices implementing the solution described in this document must also implement the approach in [RFC4447] and [RFC6074].

 The rest of this section discusses the relative merits of Layer 2 and Layer 3 VPNs.
 Section 3 describes the operation of a Layer 2 VPN.
 Section 5 describes IP-only Layer 2 interworking.
 Section 6 describes how the L2 packets are transported across the SP network.